Projections of self-affine fractals: The setting and the main results

-for every $\underline{\iii} \in \I^\N$ such that the limit exists for all $s \in [0,d]$ and the set is nonempty.
-If instead the limit is well-defined and non-negative for every $s \in [0,\rank Q]$ then we define this quantity to be $\rank Q$. \end{definition} It follows directly from Theorem \ref{th:pressure-detail} that $\dimaffQ \A$ is the unique zero in $[0,\rank Q]$ of the strictly decreasing function $s \mapsto P_Q(\A,s)$ when such a zero exists, and is otherwise equal to $\rank Q$.
-Theorem \ref{th:pressure-detail} also guarantees that the Lyapunov dimension is well-defined pointwise a.e.
-The alternative characterisations

-are easily derived, with the obvious caveat that when the latter set is empty the value of the dimension should be understood as being $0$.
-When $Q$ is taken to be the identity (or indeed any invertible linear map) these quantities reduce to either the classical notion of affinity dimension or Lyapunov dimension or to the ambient dimension $d$, whichever is smaller.
+are easily derived, with the usual convention that $\sup \emptyset=-\infty$, and assuming again that the relevant limits exist at $\underline{\iii}$.
+When $Q$ is taken to be the identity (or indeed any invertible linear map) these quantities reduce to the classical notions of affinity dimension and Lyapunov dimension respectively.

-The following result is a simple direct consequence of Theorem \ref{th:pressure-detail}\eqref{it:sublevel-algebraic}: \begin{proposition} Let $\I$ be a nonempty finite set, let $d \geq 1$, let $\A=(A_i)_{i \in \I}\in \GL_d(\R)^\I$ and suppose that $\max_{i \in \I}\threebar{A_i}<1$ for some norm $\threebar{\cdot}$ on $\R^d$.
+The following result is a simple direct consequence of Theorem \ref{th:pressure-detail}\ref{it:sublevel-algebraic}: \begin{proposition} Let $\I$ be a nonempty finite set, let $d \geq 1$, let $\A=(A_i)_{i \in \I}\in \GL_d(\R)^\I$ and suppose that $\max_{i \in \I}\threebar{A_i}<1$ for some norm $\threebar{\cdot}$ on $\R^d$.
 Then each level set

 is an algebraic variety which satisfies $\mathcal{W}_tA_i=\mathcal{W}_t$ for every $i \in \I$, and the number of distinct level sets is not greater than $m:=\prod_{k=1}^d (1+2^{d \choose k})$.
 Moreover, denoting these by $\mathcal{W}_{t_1} \supset \ldots \supset \mathcal{W}_{t_m}$, we have $\dim \mathcal{W}_{t_j}>\dim \mathcal{W}_{t_{j+1}}$ for every $j=1,\ldots,m-1$. \end{proposition}